 - Do you need to lift it up and down stairs?
 Weight can be a deciding factor if you have to pick the buggy up and put it down regularly.
 It becomes ever more difficult with a baby inside the buggy, so try it out with something heavy (like a 6kg bag of rice).
 You could also come and test out a variety of pushchairs at the MadeForMums Buggy Testing Track.

 We’ve got a guide on choosing a buggy to suit your lifestyle to help you pinpoint what features you’ll need.

 Buying a buggy that doesn’t leave you hot and bothered when trying to fold it is essential, whatever your circumstances.
 But before you choose a model, have a think about where you’re going to store it and how much space you have available.
 Will it be left permanently folded in your car boot or is your living space large enough that you can just wheel it in and out of your home?

 Size when folded varies enormously, so have a look at its folded dimensions.
 Also see whether it’s easy to carry when folded – some have an ingenious carry handle, while others will stand on their own once folded, which is great for storing.

 Finally, some have various attachments that need to be removed before folding, such as a carrycot or even the seat, both of which take up extra room in the boot/home, and you may find those big wheels you covet need to be removed for a compact fold.

 We’ve got more advice on the different buggy folding mechanisms you’ll come across.

-Before you begin your buggy hunt, have a look at our in-depth reviews, so you can make a stress-free and informed purchase:
+Before you begin your buggy hunt, have a look at our in-depth reviews and pick of the very best products, so you can make a stress-free and informed purchase: